Measurement of muon (anti-)neutrino charged-current quasielastic-like cross section using off-axis NuMI beam at ICARUS: Event simulation

 \subsection{Simulation of cosmogenic particles}

-We use the \CORSIKA package~\cite{Heck:1998vt} to simulate showers initiated by the cosmic ray particles, which are overlaid with simulated neutrino interaction events.
+We use the \CORSIKA package~\cite{Heck:1998vt} to simulate showers initiated by cosmic ray particles, using proton-induced showers.
+These simulated cosmogenic showers are added into the simulation chain, producing a combined set of generated particles from the \GENIE simulated neutrino interaction(s) and generated particles from \CORSIKA.
+This combined set of particles is then input to the detector simulation steps as described in Sec.~\ref{sec:eventsim:detsim}.
+This procedure models the coincident cosmogenic background expected during a beam spill.
 Cosmogenic activity inside the beam spill that causes a trigger is handled in a data-driven way as described in Sec.~\ref{sec:RecoSel:EvSel}.